Broadband Connectivity

 Commercial satellite operators, that have already invested billions of dollars in the construction and deployment of geostationary (GEO) high throughput satellites, offer service to consumers today, no matter where they are located.
 These high throughput satellites, rely on frequency re-use and spot beam technology to produce increased output factors upward of 20 times that of traditional satellites.
-In the past five years, innovative new medium-Earth-orbit (MEO) and low-Earth-orbit (LEO) satellite data constellations have also been launched.
-By the end of 2023, satellite providers offered data speeds ranging from 25 Mbps to 220 Mbps.
-The industry has seen similar increases in the capacity of its systems.
-The first broadband satellite began service in 2008 with a capacity of 10 gigabits per second (Gbps); 2019 satellites have capacities of up to 260 Gbps, a number expected to increase to 1 Terabit per second or 1Tbps in 2023.
-These terabit capacity geostationary satellites will provide orders of magnitude capacity increases and resulting consumer broadband benefits, remaining competitive with terrestrial offerings.
+Today, innovative new medium-Earth-orbit (MEO) and low-Earth-orbit (LEO) or NGSO satellite data constellations have also been launched, and more are in the midst of being deployed.
+These satellites are designed to provide low latency, high-speed broadband services.

 Who Uses Satellite Broadband